dshipuk/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    Finds the closest object match provided and returns it to the components provided
 1. How would you explain form validation to someone who has never programmed before?
+    Form Validation is writing tests to make sure users are doing things correctly and if they're not we show them an error with whats wrong
 1. In 1-2 sentences, define end to end testing.
+    End to end testing is

 ## Instructions